WackyStudio/flatblog-engine/README.md

 # Optimizations
 - Images should be copied from source into build /images *DONE*
 - Images should be placed in images folder to be copied automatically *DONE*
-- You can get a settings.yml with predefined variables based on template
-- Feed back in CLI on build
 - sitemap.txt *DONE*
 - should not delete everything from build folder, leave css and js *DONE*